Skip to main content

 Source App

-The source app must match the value you set in the FastTrack Wizard back in Business Central - it's what tells Dime.Scheduler which back-office system a given resource, task or appointment belongs to.
+One last field ties everything together.
+The source app on this connector must match the value you set in the FastTrack Wizard back in Business Central - it's how Dime.Scheduler knows that an appointment headed out through this connector belongs to the same back-office system whose records came in under that source app.